 The modern business world is changing for the better, at least when it comes to the policies, laws, and regulations around diversity and inclusion.
 And the importance of D&I for organizational success is being proved time after time.
+So, that’s why it’s ideal to have smart goals for diversity & inclusion.

 Businesses in all sectors are being prompted by governments (and evolving societal norms) to create an inclusive workplace, hire diverse employees, and build a company culture to support underrepresented groups.

 These expectations are a good step in the right direction, and if you’re here, that means that you’re willing to learn more about D&I practices.
-And you are probably interested in taking another meaningful step towards a more inclusive culture and building inclusive goals for your biz.
+So, you are probably interested in taking another meaningful step towards a more inclusive culture and building inclusive goals for your biz.

 That’s what you’ll learn today, only through the lens of the SMART methodology.
-So what are SMART diversity and inclusion goals?
+So, what are SMART diversity and inclusion goals?
 Here we go.

-What are SMART Diversity & Inclusion Goals?
+What are SMART Goals for Diversity & Inclusion?

 When it comes to diversity and inclusion, SMART goals focus on internal and external problems.